r-stisen/go-game-tui/README.md

 **Medium** uses simple heuristics.
 It will try to capture your stones and connect its own.
 A decent challenge for beginners.

 **Hard** uses Monte Carlo Tree Search (MCTS) with about 1.5 seconds of thinking time per move.
-It plays stronger but is not perfect.
+It plays stronger but is not perfect

 ---